Pop in your details to gain access to your Adnams account.

 Adnams remains committed to the principles of equal pay for all our employees.

-Adnams remains committed to the principles of equal pay for all our employees.
-We operate a fair job evaluation scheme to measure the relative value of all roles within our business that is consistent and transparent.
+In this most challenging of years, Adnams remains as committed as ever to the principles of equal pay for all our employees.
+We continue to operate a fair job evaluation scheme to measure the relative value of all roles within our business that is consistent and transparent.
 We ensure there is no gender bias in our pay and remuneration systems and understand that equal pay between males and females is a moral obligation and a legal right in accordance with the Equality Act 2010.
+As we look to tackle inequality of all kinds we will extend this level of scrutiny to all minority groups within our business and will report with the same transparency.

 We are committed to conducting regular pay audits and pay reviews and taking swift and specific action to address any inequality should it be highlighted.